hillalex/labour-geocoder/README.md

 All other data from the ONS

-##Option to use either Elasticsearch or PostGres middleware (work in progress)

 ##To Create PostGres Db
 Follow instructions here to install PostGres and PostGis: http://www.postgresql.org/download/ http://postgis.net/install/